eepurichandra/multi-github-pages/README.md

 # multi-github-pages
-To test the ability of multiple version of github pages in single github repository
+To test the ability of multiple version of GitHub pages in single GitHub repository